Rebuilding the Engine Box and Cover

 On August 13, 2008 Ken returned for the fourth and final time with the finished top and the engine box is complete, if unfinished and unfastened.

-This is a view of the port side forward corner of the box.
+On the right is a view of the port side forward corner of the box.
 Ken used ash to provide the corner re-enforcement.
 I will initially use wood screws to secure this corner.

 Ultimately I plan to put threaded inserts in the corner re-enforcement and secure the panels with machine screws.
 This should provide the necessary rigidity while still allowing the box to be easily disassembled.

-I will put small stop bock under the edge of the cabin sole at the aft end of the port panel.
-During one of the previous ownerships the cabin sole was carved away in this are and there is no support the aft end of the panel.
-This wasn't that noticeable with the previous, one-piece engine box, but is necessary to get the panel in its proper place before securing the corner.
+I will put a small stop bock under the edge of the cabin sole at the aft end of the port panel.
+During one of the previous ownerships the cabin sole was carved away in this area and there is no support the aft end of the panel.
+This wasn't that noticeable with the previous, one-piece engine box, but is necessary to get the port panel in its proper place before securing the corner.

 On the starboard side there is now sufficient room to 1" sound proofing material to the inside of the panel.